thenepaligamer/FootballAnalysisUsingR/README.md

 # Football Analysis Using R
-This repository contains some projects learned from internet as a part of learning R language.
-Even if this repo is public, the code might be junky, so try to clean the code before implementing.
-Also code comment will come as soon as I'm able to understand the code myself :)
+This repository contains various projects I’ve worked on as part of my journey in learning the R programming language.
+While the repository is public, please note that the code may not be fully optimized, so I recommend cleaning and refining it before using it in production